 Learn more about HPV school programme

-When these vaccines are given in school the HSE will let you know the date of immunisations.
+The HSE will inform you of the date of the immunisations.
 If a student misses that immunisation in school, the HSE will arrange for the student to be vaccinated at a HSE clinic.

 In Ireland, all the recommended childhood vaccines given in the schools immunisation programme are free.